Title and statement of responsibility area

 Name of creator

 Eugenia Sytnyk, 1900 ? – 1975 .
-Eugenia Sytnyk was born in Ternopil, Ukraine.
+Eugenia Sytnyk was born in Ternopil, Crownland of Galicia, Austro-Hungarian Empire (now Ukraine).
 She became interested in community work very early in life, organizing women’s groups, cooperatives and schools, and serving with the Red Cross during the First World War She followed her husband Stefan to Canada in 1927, settling with him in Winnipeg where they had their only child Irene one year later.
 Eugenia continued her involvement in community work, teaching school, editing women’s and children’s pages of Ukrainian newspapers and helping Ukrainian immigrants adapt to life in Canada.
-She became a founding member of the Ukrainian Women’s League as well as of the Organization of Ukrainian Women of Canada and also took on executive positions with a wide variety of local and national Ukrainian organizations, including the Canadian Ukrainian Committee (women’s division) and the World Federation of Ukrainian Women’s Organizations.
+She became a founding member of the Ukrainian Women’s League as well as of the Ukrainian Women’s Organization of Canada (UWOC) and also took on executive positions with a wide variety of local and national Ukrainian organizations, including the Ukrainian Canadian Women’s Committee and the World Federation of Ukrainian Women’s Organizations.
 Eugenia was recognized for her many years of service to the Ukrainian community with the Shevchenko Medal for Meritorious Service at the ninth Congress of Ukrainians in Canada, and the City of Winnipeg Community Service Award medal.

 Scope and content